kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 **Self-seeking**,
 ἐριθεία (_eritheia_):
 Gal.
 5:20; 2 Cor.
 12:20;
 According to Büchsel (TDNT 2:660–1), said term denotes "_eritheia_ comes from _eritheuo_, 'to work as a day-labourer,' 'to conduct oneself as such,' 'to work for daily hire,' and this again comes from _erithos_, a 'day-labourer.' _eritheia_ thus means the 'work,' then the 'manner, attitude or disposition of the day-labourer.' … here are those who procure office by illegal manipulation, and therefore _eritheia_ is their attitude, i.e., not so much _ambitus_ as a action, but the personal manner connected with it … The adj. is used in the same sense in the civic oath of the Italians: … 'I will not on any pretext bring a charge of failure to keep civic law against any citizen for personal reasons.' _erithiotan_, the crucial point of the oath, defines such charges as unobjective and self-seeking. … He thus demands that leaders should be non-contentious and without personal ambition. … Eze.
 23:5 … v.
-11 _eritheia_ (LXX: _epithesis_),  of a harlot who offers herself to a man or who entices him. _eritheia_ is thus the attitude of self-seekers, harlots etc., i.e., those who demeaning themselves and their cause, are busy and active in their own interest, seeking their own gain or advantage. … For many it probably had no more than the general sense of baseness, self-intereset, ambition, contention. … For this reason, it is best to understand _eritheia_ as 'base self-seeking,' or simply as 'baseness,' the nature of those who cannot lift their gaze to higher things."
+11 _eritheia_ (LXX: _epithesis_),  of a harlot who offers herself to a man or who entices him. _eritheia_ is thus the attitude of self-seekers, harlots etc., i.e., those who demeaning themselves and their cause, are busy and active in their own interest, seeking their own gain or advantage. … For many it probably had no more than the general sense of baseness, self-interest, ambition, contention. … For this reason, it is best to understand _eritheia_ as 'base self-seeking,' or simply as 'baseness,' the nature of those who cannot lift their gaze to higher things."
 CD defines _baseness_ as "a lack of any honor or morals," also _self-seeking_ as "interested in your own advantage in everything that you do."

 **Quarrel**,
 ἔρις (_eris_):
 Gal.
 5:20; Rom.
 1:29; 2 Cor.
-12:20; Tit.
-3:9;
+12:20;
 All Liddell, Thayer, and Gingrich connote _strife_, _quarrel_, and _contention_, _wrangling_.
 It is  distinct from διχοστασία (_dichostasia_) _disunity_.
 It is rather about rivalry.
 CD says "violent or angry disagreement," about _strife_, "to have an angry disagreement with someone" about _quarrel_, and "to have an angry disagreement with someone" of _contention_.
 L. also mentions _rivalry_ described as "a serious and often continuing competition."
 It is about an open conflict regarding the upper hand or rivalry, doctrinal or usual but not _disunity_ as in settling with a side.

-**Ribaldry**,
+**Sex-slander**,
 εὐτραπελία (_eutrapelia_):
 Eph.
 5:4;
-Liddell and Thayer agree in _ribaldry_, including Gingrich they all agree on _low/coarse jesting_.
-Probably it is about promiscuous talking.
-According to CD, _coarse jesting_ means "rude and offensive" and "something that is said or done in order to be funny," including, _ribaldry_ described as "language that refers to sex in a rude but humorous way."

-**Xyz**,
+Liddell mentions " wit, liveliness, Lat. urbanitas, ....
+2. in bad sense, jesting, ribaldry, N.T."
+Then Thayer says "(from εὐτράπελος, from εὖ, and τρέπω to turn: easily turning; nimble-witted, witty, sharp), pleasantry, humor, facetiousness ... in a bad sense, scurrility, ribaldry, low jesting (in which there is some acuteness): Eph.
+5:4; in a milder sense."
+Also Gingrich mentions _coarse jesting_, _buffoonery_, then Danker mention _suggestive_, _risqué talk_.
+CD describes _wit_ as "the ability to use words in a clever and humorous way," and _risqué_ as "(of jokes or stories) slightly rude or shocking, especially because of being about sex," even _suggestive_ as "often used to describe something that makes people think about sex."
+The overall feeling is the negative understanding of some sexual undertones and probably very derogatory language in presence of others to be hit or disturbed by such a manner.
+Sweet talk in front of others for the sake of burning down a relationship, is also probable.
+CD describes _sexist_ as "suggesting that the members of one sex are less able, intelligent, etc. than the members of the other sex, or referring to that sex's bodies, behavior, or feelings in a negative way."

+**Maleficent contriver**,
 ἐφευρετής κακός (_epheuretēs kakos_):
 Rom.
 1:30;
+All Liddell, Thayer, and Gingrich agree that ἐφευρετής means both _inventor_, as well as _contriver_.
+Then κακός means _maleficent_.
+According to CD _inventor_ is described "someone who has invented something or whose job is to invent things," and _contrive_ is described "to arrange a situation or event, or arrange for something to happen, using clever planning."
+Technically we are talking about persons, which are maleficent, trying to invent harm and evil, and making it come true, wickedness personified in human beings.
+See _malevolence_.

 **Hostility**,
 ἔχθρα (_echthra_):
 Gal.
 5:20;
-According to Foerster (TDNT 2:811–15), thus denotes "Of the related word groups ... denotes the inner disposition from which hostility arises, i.e., 'hatred,' _exthra_ means 'hostility' as such, irrespective of the underlying disposition or of its manifestation or otherwise in visible form. ...
+According to Foerster (TDNT 2:811–5), thus denotes "Of the related word groups ... denotes the inner disposition from which hostility arises, i.e., 'hatred,' _exthra_ means 'hostility' as such, irrespective of the underlying disposition or of its manifestation or otherwise in visible form. ...
 In the NT _exthra_ (in the plur. instances of _echthra_ ) as enmity between men is one of the works of the flesh along with _eris_, _zelos_, _thumos_."
 CD defines _hostility_ as "an occasion when someone is unfriendly or shows that they do not like something."

-**Xyz**,
+**Fanaticism**,
 ζῆλος (_zēlos_):
 Gal.
 5:20; 2 Cor.
 12:20;

-**Xyz**,
-ζήτησις (_zētēsis_):
-Tit.
-3:9;
+According to Stumpff (TDNT 2:877–8), the current term denotes "is usually translated 'zeal,' ... a. _zelos_ as the capacity or state of passionate committal to a person or cause is essentially _vox_media_ ...
+Thus the word is found in Plato in a list with partly good and partly bad emotions .,.
+It is also found in the plur. in a biographical and anthropological sense as a comprehensive word to denote the forces which motivate a personality, ... also the sense of 'taste' or 'interest,' ... 'the warlike spirit (of a tribe),' ...
+Occasionally it can mean 'style' in the literary sense, ... b. _zelos_ as orientated to a worthy goal  ... can have the sense of  the 'zeal of imitation,' ... and this may take on the heightened sense of 'passionate rivalry,' ... or with only a slight shift of meaning, 'zealous recognition,' 'praise' or 'fame,' ... or even 'enthusiasm,' ...
+The word here serves  to denote a noble ethical impulse towards the development of character, and to this degree it is to be distinguished from envy or jealousy. ... c.
+Zeal can also take a less reputable form ... 'passion which poisons human society' ... (miserable, pitiable) ... (shrieking discordantly, spreading evil rumors)."
+CD describes _zealot_ as "a person who has very strong opinions about something, and tries to make other people have them too," and _fanaticism_ as "extreme beliefs that may lead to unreasonable or violent behavior."

 **Indulgence**,
 ἡδονή (_hēdonē_):